Ray Martini

 Ray Martini (born 14 July 1930) is a former Australian rules footballer who played with Carlton and Essendon in the Victorian Football League (VFL).

 Family

-Although there are suggestions that this "Martini" is the son of the former Geelong footballer, Percy Martini, the fact that Percy Martin's wife, May Victoria Martin (1887–1928), née Machar, died some two years before Ray Martini's birth, and that there's no record of Percy Martin ever remarrying (or, in contrast, being the father of an extra-marital child) seems to indicate that there's no substance to these claims.
+Although there are suggestions that this "Martini" is the son of the former Geelong footballer, Percy Martini, the fact that Percy Martini's wife, May Victoria Martini (1887–1928), née Machar, died some two years before Ray Martini's birth, and that there's no record of Percy Martini ever remarrying (or, in contrast, being the father of an extra-marital child) seems to indicate that there's no substance to these claims.

 Football

 Williamstown (VFA)

 He played with Williamstown for two seasons: 1954 and 1955 totalling 10 senior games and kicking 6 goals.